bbell03/PyBer_Analysis/README.md

 ![alt text](/analysis/Fig2.png)

-There are most rides in urban cities totalling 1,625, 625 rides in suburban cities and 125 in rural cities for a total of 2,375 drivers across all cities.
+There are most rides in urban cities totalling 1,625.
+There are 625 rides in suburban cities and 125 in rural cities for a total of 2,375 drivers across all cities.

-Urban cities have most drivers at 59,602, suburban drivers have the second most at 625 and rural drivers have the least at 536.
+Urban cities have most drivers at 59,602, suburban drivers have the second most at 8,570 and rural drivers have the least at 537.

 Total fares differ in the same order with the total for urban cities at $39,854.38, the total for suburban cities at $19,356.33, and the total for rural cities at $4,327.93.